The science of debugging

 a circular diagram showing how assumptions are tested by experiments, which either confirm or infirm the assumptions

-Debugging log is great to write post-mortems
+Debugging log is great to write incident retrospectives

-I need to iterate on cumulative lists:
+I iterate on cumulative lists:

 [0], [0, 1], [0, 1, 2], ...